MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 <br clear="right" />

-Another Link to the Full video to the demo: https://www.youtube.com/watch?v=sFGd83fBjbc
+Another Link to the Full video of the demo: https://www.youtube.com/watch?v=sFGd83fBjbc

+---

 ## VR Blacksmithing Game

 Before jumping into the massive amount of things I want to talk about I just want to say this is the project I'm most proud of.
 There's a lot of complex work that went into it.

+---
 ### Problem 1) Mesh Deformation Strategies
 So This Project was actually something I have had planned out and just didn't find the time till recently to make, but one of the first issues I encountered was with the idea.
 I want to make a blacksmithing, but how can I do that without having massive calculations that tank performance?